What is Security as a Service (SECaaS)?

 • Expert advice

-• Automatic deployment and remediation
+• Automatic deployment and resolution of issues in real-time